Samuel S. Ashley: Political involvement

 Ashley's interest in political affairs grew due to his involvement in freedmen education.
 A supporter of Congressional Reconstruction, he pushed for the political equality of whites and blacks, joined the Republican Association in Wilmington, and aided in the creation of The Wilmington Post.
 While widely perceived as white, the Wilmington Weekly Journal argued that he was really black; Ashley ignored the accusation.
 In 1868, he was elected as a delegate of New Hanover County to participate in North Carolina's constitutional convention.
 He served as chairman of the convention's education committee and, while he spoke little, helped draft provisions which guaranteed public schools for blacks.
 He helped quash the efforts of Conservatives to constitutionally require racial segregation in public schools, though such institutions would eventually be established as segregated institutions.
 At Ashley's motion, the convention added the sentence, "The people have a right to the privilege of education and it is the duty of the State to guard and maintain that right," to the constitution's declaration of rights.
 This made North Carolina the first state in the country to constitutionally ensure the right to pursue an education.
 Later that year Ashley was elected North Carolina Superintendent of Public Instruction.

+Ashley sought to establish a progressive statewide educational system as envisioned by the constitution but quickly encountered difficulties.
+In his 1868 message to the North Carolina General Assembly, he bemoaned the low income the Department of Public Instruction had garnered from its investments—largely due to holdings in defaulted bonds—and warned, "A state can afford to be poor, but cannot afford to be ignorant."
+With the support of Governor William Woods Holden, Ashley lobbied the passage of "An Act to Provide for a System of Public Instruction" to fruition on April 12, 1869.
+The law provided for townships to maintain public schools with local financial support open at minimum four months a year and appropriated a $100,000 state subsidy to assist.
+The appropriation proved meaningless due to the lack of actual funds available in the state treasury and local governments proved unwilling to collect the taxes, frustrating Ashley's efforts.
+To rectify the situation, in March 1870 the General Assembly levied a state property tax for the purpose of supporting schools.

-In 1869 he urged the AMA to cede its schools to state control.
+In 1869 Ashely urged the AMA to cede its schools to state control.
+He also authorized a disbursement from the public school fund to enable the University of North Carolina at Chapel Hill—then lacking sufficient state appropriations—to operate throughout the 1869/1870 academic year.
 He resigned effective October 1, 1871.